Doug Barrowman

 Douglas Alan Barrowman (born March 1965) is a Scottish businessman.
-He founded the Knox Group of Companies and has invested in Ve Interactive, Aston Ventures, and Equi Capital.
+He founded the Knox Group of Companies and has invested in Ve Interactive, Aston Ventures and Equi Capital.
 He is married to Michelle Mone.

 In 2022, in a series of investigative pieces, The Guardian reported that Barrowman, Mone and their children had secretly received £45.8 million in payments to offshore accounts from government PPE contracts, which they had lobbied for during the COVID-19 pandemic.
 The police launched an investigation into Barrowman's activities in January 2022.

+On 17 December 2023, Barrowman denied any wrongdoing when interviewed with his wife on BBC's Sunday with Laura Kuenssberg.
+He explained that as a businessman and Isle of Man resident he had led a consortium that were awarded UK PPE contracts.
+He stated neither his wife or children had received proceeds from the business deal but admitted that profits had been placed in a Trust from which they might benefit upon his death.

 Early life

 Barrowman was born on 1 March 1965 in Glasgow, Scotland.
 He was raised in Simshill, before moving to Rutherglen at the age of 13, where he attended King's Park Secondary School.
 He later attended Glasgow University, graduating with a Bachelor of Accountancy degree in 1985.

 Career

 Early career

 After graduating, Barrowman completed his professional examinations and qualified as a chartered accountant.
 He worked for 3i, a private equity fund.
 Barrowman resigned from 3i in 1992, to set up his own corporate finance practice during the 1990s.
 He exited from the practice in 1999.